 The end of 2018 was fascinating in the hearing aid world.
 The LiNX Quattro release by Resound was closely followed by the Audeo Marvel release by Phonak.
 On top of that, Starkey pushed out their fall detection feature to some Livio users.
 Going into the first quarter of 2019 I think there will be clear favourites in the minds of most professionals and consumers alike.
 I also think that 2019 will be a bumper year for new introductions by a few of the brands.
-Let's talk about the stand out favourites for 2019, the platforms that are available and finally who I think will introduce new stuff.
-It's all crystal ball stuff though I warn you, crystal ball and educated guesses.
+Let's talk about the stand-out favourites for 2019, the platforms that are available and finally who I think will introduce new stuff.
+It's all crystal ball stuff though I warn you, crystal balls and educated guesses.

 Resound LiNX Quattro